Backing up Validate data

 We recommend using a cold backup to back up an entire server without having to back up each project individually.

-A cold backup shuts down the Klocwork server for a short period to ensure that:
+A cold backup shuts down the Validate server for a short period to ensure the following:

 • In-flight data transactions are completed before backing up data